Maexerich/zadarlabs_arm_ros1/README.md

 - via ssh & using the terminal (robust, but more advanced) Details on the `master.launch` can be found below.

+The recorded bags appear in the `bags/` directory (not tracked by git).

 ## Web-interface: to record data
 The test setup proposed, includes a self hosted website which can be used to start and stop ros-recordings.